Technigo/project-cluedo/README.md

 ## The problem

 I planned the different functions and events by discussing different approaches, before starting to code.
-When coding I discovered I love making the code clean and future proof - it should not only work but also be able to handle larger objects, arrays and number of elements.
+When coding I discovered I love making the code clean, reusable and scalable - it should not only work but also be able to handle larger objects, arrays and number of variables.

 ## View it live